 Here is an example of a baseline alert that will notify you based on the number of requests received on all ALB systems for the AWS Elastic Load Balancing (ALB) monitoring integration:

 alerts.newrelic.com > Alert policies > (selected policy) > Alert conditions: Create a NRQL baseline alert to monitor the number of requests received your ALB systems.

-- Use New Relic APM to report application-tier performance metrics.
+- Use APM to report application-tier performance metrics.

-- Use New Relic Browser to report front-end web metrics.
+- Use browser monitoring to report front-end web metrics.

-- Use New Relic Mobile to report front-end mobile app metrics.
+- Use mobile monitoring to report front-end mobile app metrics.

-- Use New Relic Synthetics to monitor websites, critical business transactions, and API endpoints.
+- Use synthetic monitoring to monitor websites, critical business transactions, and API endpoints.

 It's important to track deployments and how the impact of the code and infrastructure changes you make affect customer experience.
-New Relic APM's deployment markers feature allows you to record deployments for each application.
+APM's deployment markers feature allows you to record deployments for each application.